csci5117f25/session-06-in-class-render-test-2025linw/README.md

 # Render-test

 A basic website -- just enough to test out hooking things up to render, and not much more.

 We will go over steps in lecture.
 You should fill out the following:

 ## What steps do I need to do when I download this repo to get it running?

+- Run `pipenv install` to install all dependencies

 ## What commands starts the server?

+- Run `pipenv run flask --app server.py run` to start the dev server
+- Run `gunicorn server:app` to start the production server

 ## Before render